 - Developed the Florida Future Fund—a state fund that would support innovative transportation and energy infrastructure projects, and flood protection in areas that need them the most, including low-income areas and communities of color (2018).

 - Restored 65% of Metrobus & Metrorail services/ funding from the MDC proposed $25 million transit cuts (2017).

 - Successfully advocated against 2 resolutions that would make it easier to change the Comprehensive Development Master Plan to allow for development outside the Urban Development Boundary (2017).

 - Secured an additional $250,00 (totaling $1 million) to fund tree canopy in MDC (2017).

 - Advocated for a resolution supporting solar purchasing co-ops (2017).

-- Acknowledgement for the early endorsement of the $200 million GO Bond (General Obligation Bond) in City of Miami for sea level rise, which passed (2017).
+- Acknowledgment for the early endorsement of the $200 million GO Bond (General Obligation Bond) in City of Miami for sea-level rise, which passed (2017).

 - Supported the adoption of a resolution banning well stimulation (including the process known as fracking) for oil or gas exploration.
 The legislation prohibits land use for any process that involves injecting fluid into a rock formation (2016).